piyushsatti/Nonagon/README.md

 ## Configuration

-Set the following environment variables before starting the bot:
+Set the following environment variables before starting the bot (export them in your shell, CI system, or Docker secrets manager):

 - `DISCORD_TOKEN` – bot token from the Discord developer portal.
 - `QUEST_CHANNEL_ID` – channel ID for quest announcements to ingest.